jg-tan/Twitter/README.md

 ![tweet](https://user-images.githubusercontent.com/37413949/113508393-59cfa680-9582-11eb-950b-bcd3482217f0.PNG)

-- The edit text counts the character count of the tweet being written and once there are 50 characters left available (230 characters typed), the count will start to show.
+- The edit text checks the character count of the tweet being written and once there are less than 50 characters available (230 characters typed), the count will start to show.

 ![exceed](https://user-images.githubusercontent.com/37413949/113508540-2b9e9680-9583-11eb-8a4c-54b89b4e4b36.PNG)